Atinos31/atinos31/README.md

 <h2>⚡️ About Me</h2>

 <ul>
+<li> I'm a full-stack developer building my version of the digital world one step at a time.
+All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.</li>
  <li>👩🏾‍💻 I work consistently to write and improve scalable content for brands and companies</li>

   <li>🔭  I bring my strong aptitude for analytical thinking, disciplined problem-solving, collaborative style, and strong communication skills.</a>

-<li> :mailbox: How to reach me atinos31.dev@gmail.com</li>

 </ul>

 <!-- About me section: END -->